torque-foxes/crypto-payment-poc/README.md

 # Overview

 Create a project skeleton for a SilverStripe 4 Platform project.
-Sets up an empty theme and nightwatch for testing.
+Sets up an empty theme and cypress for testing.

 ## How to setup new project by using this skeleton